Brinxu/Data-Scientist-Nanodegree/L1-Introduction to Dta Science/README.md

 ## Project Motivation

-Based on the Cross-Industry Standard Process of Data Mining (CRISP-DM), a loan data from Prosper. is used to study key factors that predict loan Status.
+Based on the Cross-Industry Standard Process of Data Mining (CRISP-DM), a loan data from Prosper is used to study key factors that predict loan Status.
 Specifically, I asked the following three questions:

 - How do homeownership and employment status predict Loan amount?
 - How do homeownership and employment status predict borrowers’ APR?